mleventh/CHIP_identification_and_discovery/discovery_in_ExAC/Rare_germline_site_filter/README.md

 ### Testing

-Files test_annotated.txt and test.txt are provided for users to run proximal_afs->SNPKebab->Phylo_merger on their own
+Files test_annotated.txt and test.txt are provided for users to run proximal_afs->SNPKebab->Phylo_merger on their own.
+A sample call stats file cs.txt is also provided for those who want to generate their own, small development set.